Travel & conservation company, since 1991

 Euphorbia polygona ©Adriaan Grobler

-Thicket also has the richest mammal fauna of any area with a similar climate in the world.
+Thicket also has the richest mammal fauna of any area with a similar climate.
 At 106 species, it is home to almost half of South Africa’s mammal fauna, including the Big Five: African elephant, black rhino, Cape buffalo, Cape leopard and lion.
 Similarly, thickets support close to half of South Africa’s bird fauna.
-A total of 349 bird species find refuge here, which makes it one of the richest bird environments among similar-sized regions outside of the tropics.
-Trumpeter hornbills, narina trogons, orange-breasted sunbirds and Knysna turacos are just some of the bird species that one will encounter in a thicket.
+349 bird species find refuge here, making it one of the richest bird environments among similar-sized regions outside of the tropics.
+Trumpeter hornbills, narina trogons, orange-breasted sunbirds and Knysna turacos are bird species that one will encounter in a thicket.
 The rare and threatened Cape parrot can also be found in the thicket of the Amathole Mountains.

 thickets